 5. How does WSU define a full-time student?

-As a general rule, a student taking 12 hours during the fall or spring semester is considered a full-time student.
+As a general rule, an undergraduate student taking 12 hours during the fall or spring semester is considered a full-time student.
 For graduate students, 9 graduate credit hours are considered a full-time load.
-(Graduate students who are half-time teaching or research assistants are considered full-time if they take 6 or more credit hours.
-Graduate students taking all or a majority of courses which carry undergraduate credit must meet the 12- hour requirement to be certified as a full-time student.)
+(Graduate students who hold a 20-hour graduate assistantship appointment are considered full-time if they take 6 or more credit hours.
+Graduate students taking all or a majority of courses which carry undergraduate credit must meet the 12-hour requirement to be certified as a full-time student.)
 Status as a full-time graduate or undergraduate student in the summer is also determined by a student’s number of credit hours of enrollment, and 6 hours in the summer is generally considered to be full-time.
 (Graduate students who hold a 20-hour graduate assistantship appointment are considered full-time if they take 3 or more credit hours during the summer.)

 6. How can I appeal a grade I received?

 The faculty at Wichita State has established a procedure to resolve disputes arising out of the classroom through the Court of Student Academic Appeals.
 The court hears appeals from students who feel they have been treated unfairly in grading.
 The court is designed to help resolve differences that cannot be settled in the framework of the student-faculty relationship and offers an important safeguard for students.
 Students should make every effort to resolve the problems with the instructor before filing an appeal.
 If resolution is not reached, any student may use the appeal procedure.
 Forms are available in the Office of the Vice President for Academic Affairs in 109 Morrison Hall.
 The general procedure is explained to students when they pick up the form.
 The appeal must be filed within one semester after the grade is assigned (excluding summer).

 7. How are graduation honors figured?